Police investigate after Lauderhill woman shot in bed

-Lauderhill Police Department responded to a 911 call regarding a female shot near Northwest 19th Avenue and 59th Street, shortly after 3 a.m., Sunday.
+Lauderhill Police Department responded to a 911 call regarding a woman shot near Northwest 19th Avenue and 59th Street, shortly after 3 a.m., Sunday.

-When officers arrived on the scene, they found a woman suffering from gunshot wounds to her upper thigh area and arm.
+When officers arrived at the scene, they found the victim suffering from gunshot wounds to her upper thigh area and arm.

-The victim was transported to Broward Health Medical Center where she is currently being treated for non-life threatening injuries.
+The victim was transported to Broward Health Medical Center, where she is currently being treated for injuries that are not life-threatening.

 Police said the victim has become uncooperative with police and no longer wishes to pursue an investigation.